-This document describes a set of experimental conventions that apply to RPC-over-RDMA version 1, specified in [RFC5666].
-When observed, these conventions enable RPC-over-RDMA version 1 endpoints to concurrently handle RPC transactions that flow from client to server and from server to client.
+This document describes a set of experimental conventions that apply to RPC-over-RDMA Version One, specified in [RFC5666].
+When observed, these conventions enable RPC-over-RDMA Version One endpoints to concurrently handle RPC transactions that flow from client to server and from server to client.

-These conventions can be observed when using the existing the RPCover-RDMA version 1 protocol definition.
+These conventions can be observed when using the existing the RPCover-RDMA Version One protocol definition.
 Therefore this document does not update [RFC5666].

-The purpose of this document is to permit interoperable prototype implementations of bi-directional RPC-over-RDMA, enabling the use of NFSv4.1 (including pNFS and later NFSv4 minor versions) on RDMA transports.
+The purpose of this document is to permit interoperable prototype implementations of bi-directional RPC-over-RDMA, enabling the use of NFSv4.1, and in particular pNFS, on RDMA transports.